aonnoy/wized-filter-pagination/README.md

 | `wized`                  | _WIZED IDENTIFIER_ | ✅           | Used to render the option value.                                                      |
 | `w-filter-select-option` | value-text         | ✅           | Defines the actual **value** that will be stored in the Wized variable when selected. |

-## Create Select Range Filter and its attributes list {#create-select-range-filter-and-its-attributes-list}
+## Create Select Range Filter and its attributes list

 - This filter allows users to select a range using two dropdowns (e.g., a "FROM" and "TO" value).
 - You can create multiple select range filters as needed.
 Ensure that each filter has unique attribute values to prevent conflicts.